The information on this page was provided by the law school.

 - The leaders of the program are of global scholarly renown, are widely published, and have been asked by various governments for their advice on drafting legislation in the field.

-- In 2005, Professor Roza Pati developed “The Miami Declaration of Principles on Human Trafficking,” which has guided law and policy in various states nationally and internationally.
-In 2011, she founded the Human Trafficking Academy, a successful research, education, and outreach institution, which she continues to direct as one of the best-known training programs in the field.
-She also serves as the only United States member of the Vatican’s Pontifical Council for Justice and Peace.
+- In 2005, Professor Roza Pati, executive director of the program, developed “The Miami Declaration of Principles on Human Trafficking,” which has guided law and policy in various states nationally and internationally.
+In 2011, she founded what has become the John J. Brunetti Human Trafficking Academy, a successful research, education, and outreach institution, which she continues to direct as one of the best-known training programs in the field.
+She has served as the only United States member of the Vatican’s Pontifical Council for Justice and Peace, and, in 2021, has been appointed by Pope Francis to be a member of its successor organization, the Vatican’s Dicastery for Promoting Integral Human Development.

 - Many of these graduates have assumed leading positions in the field—from the presidency of the Mongolian Bar Association, to the Office of the UN High Commissioner for Human Rights, to professorships at various academic institutions such as the City University of Hong Kong, Cornell University, and the University of North Carolina, to mention a few.
 All feel empowered by the program to solve any problems they will face.